 Apple’s climb to the top of the stock market

 At the time, AAPL was trading at $226 per share.
-Today, it trades at $275.43.
-If that doesn’t seem much of an increase, bear in mind that a 7-to-1 stock split took place in 2014 after AAPL peaked at $645.
-If that split hadn’t happened, Apple would now be trading at approximately $1,925.
+Today, it trades at $148.50, but bear in mind that a seven-to-one stock split took place in 2014 after AAPL peaked at $645.
+If that split hadn’t happened, Apple would now be trading at a much higher price.

-It didn’t take Apple long to catch up to market leaders ExxonMobil and Microsoft, either.
+Back in 2010, it didn’t take Apple long to catch up to market leaders ExxonMobil and Microsoft.
 In May 2010, Apple overtook Microsoft, surpassing the tech giant that dominated Cupertino during the previous decade.
 A little over a year after that, on August 9, 2011, Apple blew past oil giant ExxonMobil to become the world’s most valuable company.

 In all, it was an astonishing turnaround for a company that came perilously close to going out of business during the 1990s.